Skip to Main Content

 Jeremy Hadfield, who is a Technical Product Manager at Hume AI was a recent guest at a CMU Silicon Valley event.

-Jeremy Hadfield, who is a technical product manager at Hume, has supported the pair through the development of their emotion detection system.
-He was recently a guest at a campus event.
+Jeremy Hadfield, who is a technical product manager at Hume, was a guest at a campus event.

-Cai, who hopes to complete his transition from a machine learning engineer to product manager in the AI field after graduation, will intern with Hume AI this summer.
+Cai hopes to complete his transition from a machine learning engineer to product manager in the AI field after graduation.
 Agarwal is planning for a career that will enable him to use AI to create virtual reality learning tools.

 They both agree that the challenge and extra work to build and demonstrate their emotion detection system was a worthwhile endeavor and that it only furthered their desire to use AI to build products that will help people.